Updated November 2020

 Example: This couple in Colorado (one of the states that permits self-solemnizing marriages) opted for an intimate self-united marriage ceremony with just the two them and a photographer to capture them sharing their vows atop a mountain at sunrise.

 As you can see, there’s a pretty big difference between inviting your guests to get dressed up and tune into your livestreamed ceremony from their livingrooms, while you touch elbows with your phsycially-present officiant, and having your officiant attempt to perform the ceremony from afar via video conferening platform.

 But why is this important?

 Well, marriage laws can be unclear to begin with, and they are further complicated by the fact that they aren't up to date with current technological capabilities.
-Some states like New York have realized that drastic times call for drastic measures, and quickly made exceptions to the old rules.
+Some states like New York and Utah have realized that drastic times call for drastic measures, and quickly made exceptions to the old rules.
 Others, however, like Hawaii, have issued statements making it very clear that Skype wedding ceremonies are not permitted.

-Here is a current list of states where you can - and can't - get married or perform marriage online.
+One more time, here's a current list of states where you can - and can't - get married or perform marriage online.

-In the meantime, stay safe, stay healthy, and keep following us here on American Weddings for all of the latest updates.
+Stay safe, stay healthy, and keep following us here on American Weddings for all of the latest updates.